 It’s no secret that the Florida heat can be brutal.
 However, that doesn’t mean your kids have to be stuck inside all day.
-There are fun and safe ways to get outside and enjoy Florida this summer!
+There are fun ways to get outside and stay safe in the summer heat!

 The mornings are the perfect time to get outside before the hottest time of day.
 Try packing a bag the night before so you can enjoy a fun morning of hiking, biking or playing in the park.